potatochao19/practice/20190211_LuhnAlgorithm.md

 start_index = len(num_list) - 2
 (sum(num_list[start_index::-2]))
 ```
-Multiplying items in list and addiing digits of results
+Multiplying items in list and adding digits of results
 ```
 num_new = []
 for i in num_list: